aydgnme/PPAW-MorsaMate-Backend/docs/SECURITY_AUDIT_REPORT.md

 ## Executive Summary

-### Overall Security Rating: ⚠️ **GOOD** (with 1 Critical Issue)
+### Overall Security Rating: ✅ **EXCELLENT**

-The MorseMate API demonstrates strong security practices in most areas, with excellent implementation of authentication, input validation, and protection against common vulnerabilities.
-However, **one critical issue** (missing CORS implementation) must be addressed before production deployment.
+The MorseMate API demonstrates strong security practices in all critical areas, with excellent implementation of authentication, CORS configuration, input validation, and protection against common vulnerabilities.
+The application is **production-ready** from a security perspective.

 ### Key Findings